pearcej/cppds/_sources/Sort/TheBubbleSort.rst

 ..     bubbleSort(alist)
 ..     print(alist)

+This visualization allows you to step through the algorithm.
+Red bars represent the elements being looked at.

 To analyze the bubble sort, we should note that regardless of how the items are arranged in the initial array, :math:`n-1` passes will be